OnFinality-io/documentation/src/getting-started/api-service.md

 ## Connect to your API Service

-Once you have your [API service enabled and running](https://support.onfinality.io/hc/en-us/articles/900004222183) (see [API Service - Getting Started](https://support.onfinality.io/hc/en-us/articles/900004222183)) you can now connect to it and start using it in your dApps.
+Once you have your API service enabled and running you can now connect to it and start using it in your dApps.

 We're going to use the Polkadot/Substrate Portal to connect to our API service, but these instructions will also work for other similar methods.